jeseyfried/ai-history-syllabus/syllabus.md

 </script>

 <br style="clear: both">
-*This the syllabus that the students receive.*
+*This is the syllabus that the students receive.*

 # History with AI - Course Syllabus
 HIST 300-009 <br style="clear: both">